 - 100/200-level courses are introductory and intermediate courses usually taken during the freshman and sophomore years.

 - 300/400-level courses are upper division courses, usually taken by juniors and seniors.

 - 500-level courses are graduate courses but are open to senior undergraduates with permission of the appropriate Divisional Dean.

 - 600-level courses are graduate courses only; they are not open to undergraduates.

-- Experimental courses are identified as 199 (basic), 399 (advanced), and 599 (graduate).
+- Experimental courses are numbered as 199 (introductory), 399 (advanced), and 599 (graduate).
 They may be offered as variable credit (1-4 credits) with permission of the program’s faculty and the appropriate school dean.
-Experimental courses may not be repeated more than twice.
+Faculty may not offer the same experimental course more than twice.
 This includes offering an experimental course more than twice with an alteration to the course title or offering the same course topic at a different course level.
 If a topic is to be regularly offered, then it needs to proceed through the curriculum process and become a course listed in the catalog.
 Department Chairs and the relevant Dean’s Office shall enforce this policy.

 - No KSC experimental courses shall be offered (199, 399, etc.).
 In order to allow current necessary KSC courses to be offered until they may go through the curriculum process and enter the catalog, the policy of no KSC experimental course offerings shall go into effect in academic year 2019-2020.